 The Vaper’s Toolbox: A Vapers Best Friend – Basic Edition

-While an e-cigarette and e-liquid are all you really need in order to vape, there are a few items that make the whole experience a bit easier.
+While an e-cigarette and e-liquid are all you need to vape, a few items make the whole experience a bit easier.

-These basic items are useful for vapers at any level of experience.
+These basic items are helpful for vapers at any level of experience.

 It never hurts to have a few extra cartridges, cartomisers or clearomiser coils on hand.